 Yes.
 Breo Ellipta should be taken once a day, every day, and will only work for as long as you are using it.
-Only stop using Breo Ellipta if your doctor tells you to.^{1,2}
+Only stop using Breo Ellipta if your doctor tells you to.

-Is Breo Ellipta used for emphysema or chronic bronchitis (also known as COPD - Chronic Obstructive Pulmonary Disease)?
+Is Breo Ellipta used for COPD (Chronic Obstructive Pulmonary Disease)?

-Yes, once-daily Breo Ellipta can be used by people with COPD, including chronic bronchitis and emphysema, as well as asthma.
+YES, once-daily Breo Ellipta can be used by people with COPD, as well as asthma.
 COPD and asthma are different respiratory conditions.
-Speak to your doctor for more information.^{1,2}
+Speak to your doctor for more information.1

+TIP

-TIP: Check if your asthma is being managed well.
+Check if your asthma is being managed well.
 Repeat the Asthma Control Test at different times of the year and discuss the results with your doctor.
 For more information talk to your doctor or visit: Breoellipta.co.nz